vansang2409/berp3/modulebuilder/README.md

 Module Builder
 ==============

-This is a module to provide embedded tools to develop your own application/features inside Dolibarr ERP CRM software.
+This is a module to provide embedded tools to develop your own application/features inside Berp3 ERP CRM software.
-It provide tools for module developers to kickstart their project and give an hands-on sample of which features Dolibarr has to offer for module development.
+It provide tools for module developers to kickstart their project and give an hands-on sample of which features Berp3 has to offer for module development.

 If you don't need to develop your own module/application, you just don't need this.